Ceremony Remembers Those Buried At Fort Ontario

 The ceremony began at noon in front of the Enlisted Men’s Barracks inside the historic old stone fort with guest speakers.

 Then, volunteers escorted the wreaths to the Post Cemetery where 77 officers, soldiers, and family members who served at Fort Ontario are buried.
-The wreaths were solemenly placed on the graves.
+The wreaths were solemnly placed on the graves.

 Every December, thousands of wreaths are escorted from Columbia Falls, Maine, to Arlington National Cemetery in Washington, D.C., for national Wreaths Across America Day by way of volunteer tractor trailer trucks.